 Well, I was wrong.

-Turns out car rides can make you feel both light-headed and sick, so by the time I got to my dad’s, I was wishing I was back in bed.
+Turns out car rides can make you feel both light-headed and sick, so by the time I got to my dad’s, I wished I was back in bed.
 Lesson from this, don’t overdo it.
 Take it slow and stay in.
 Your nose will thank you since breathing is incredibly difficult when your nose is constantly clogged and your mouth no longer opens on command.

 It was around day 9 or 11 when I went back to see the surgeon.
 Everything looked fine, but then one of the nurses started taking this bandage/splint off my chin area and it was the worst.
 I don’t know what was used to attach it, but ugh.
 It was really stuck.

 After that, she started taking off most of the bands in my mouth and, for some reason, my left ear/jaw area popped.
 It was so painful.
 I honestly thought the nail holding my jaw together came loose or something like that.
 For probably 15 minutes, I sat there holding my ear, too scared to let go in fear that it would pop all over again.
-However, the doctor said it’s normal for that to happen since there wasn’t as much pressure holding everything together.
+However, the doctor said it’s normal for that to happen since there’s no longer as much pressure holding everything together.

 90 Day Mark